empathyco/x/packages/x-components/static-docs/build-search-ui/README.md

 To get started with the X Components library, check out **[Integrate Interface X Components in your Vue application](web-x-components-integration-guide.md)**.

-## Use & configure the Interface X Components
+## Use and configure the Interface X Components

 Using the Interface&nbsp;X&nbsp;Components is a piece of cake!
 Just import and register the component, include it in your template, and you’re ready to go!
 What’s more, each component offers